Phocisticks/OU_Quackers/README.md

   There is more information on how to navigate to a state and do other cool stuff like loading data before the view       appears(bindings) in the ui-router documentation.

-  Also please look at the js file for home.component.js if you are confused on how to write the js code for your component more information on angular components here https://docs.angularjs.org/guide/component
+  Also please take a look at home.component.js if you are confused on how to write the js code for your component more information on angular components here https://docs.angularjs.org/guide/component